Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Introduction

-Concretely, we propose to quantify expressiveness via an estimator of the intrinsic dimension (ID) of the data representations \citep{ansuini2019intrinsic}.
-To assess learnability, we take inspiration from~\cite{laina2020quantifying} and propose a novel method called Cluster Learnability (CL).
-We compute it by measuring the learning speed of a KNN learner trained to predict labels induced by clustering held-out representations with $K$-Means.
-We show that a combination of CL and ID, dubbed CLID, is correlated with the model performance across different architectures (see Figure~\ref{fig:CLID_teaser}), better than with existing evaluation scheme baselines~\citep{wang2020understanding,reed2021selfaugment,yu2020learning}.
+Concretely, we propose to quantify expressiveness via an estimator of the intrinsic dimension (ID) of the data representations \citep{facco2017estimating, ansuini2019intrinsic}.
+To assess learnability, we take inspiration from~\cite{laina2020quantifying} and propose a novel method called Cluster Learnability (CL), based on the performance of a KNN learner trained to predict labels induced by clustering held-out representations with $K$-Means.
+We show that a combination of CL and ID, dubbed CLID, correlates with the model performance across different architectures (see Figure~\ref{fig:CLID_teaser}), better than existing evaluation scheme baselines~\citep{wang2020understanding,reed2021selfaugment,yu2020learning}.
 To further demonstrate the usefulness of our framework, we conduct out-of-domain generalization prediction experiments on seven downstream transfer tasks.
 We find that the proposed CLID predictor outperforms baseline concurrent methods at predicting transfer performance.

-Our contributions are summarized below: \begin{itemize} \item We propose a unifying evaluation framework for self-supervised learning relying on expressiveness and learnability, yielding new insights into existing techniques in the literature.
+Our contributions are summarized below: \begin{itemize} \item We propose an evaluation framework for self-supervised learning relying on expressiveness and learnability, yielding new insights into existing techniques in the literature.

-\item We propose tractable and generic metrics to estimate \emph{(i)} expressiveness via the Intrinsic Dimension (ID) and \emph{(ii)} learnability via our novel Cluster Learnability (CL) metric.
+\item We propose tractable and generic metrics to quantify \emph{(i)} expressiveness via the Intrinsic Dimension (ID) and \emph{(ii)} learnability via our novel Cluster Learnability (CL) metric.

-\item We show that CLID predictors are well correlated with the ImageNet accuracies, and are robust with respect to the hyperparameters.
+\item We show that CLID predictors are well correlated with Top-1 KNN classification accuracies on ImageNet, and are robust with respect to the choice of hyperparameters.

-\item We show that CLID predictors predict the transfer task performance of pretrained SSL models, especially when used jointly with in-domain accuracies. \end{itemize}
+\item We show that CLID predictors predict the transfer performance of pretrained SSL models on several visual classification task, especially when used jointly with in-domain accuracies. \end{itemize}